How to Pray Effectively and Establish a Normal Relationship With God

 The Bible says: “Jehovah is near to all them that call on Him, to all that call on Him in truth.
 He will fulfill the desire of them that fear Him: He also will hear their cry, and will save them” (Psalm 145:18–19).

-God’s word says: “The lowest standard that God requires of people is that they be able to open their hearts to Him.
-If man gives his true heart to God and says what is really within his heart to God, then God is willing to work in man; God does not want the twisted heart of man, but his pure and honest heart.
-If man does not truly speak his heart to God, then God does not touch man’s heart, or work within him.
-Thus, the most crucial thing about praying is to speak the words of your true heart to God, telling God of your flaws or rebellious disposition and completely opening yourself up to God.
-Only then will God be interested in your prayers; if not, then God will hide His face from you” (“Concerning the Practice of Prayer”).
+God’s word says: “The minimum that God requires of man is that man be able to open his heart to Him.
+If man gives his true heart to God and speaks what is truly in his heart, then God is willing to work in him.
+What God desires is not the twisted heart of man, but a pure and honest heart.
+If man does not speak from his heart to God, then God will not move his heart or work in him.
+Therefore, the crux of prayer is to speak to God from your heart, telling Him your shortcomings or rebellious disposition, laying yourself completely open before Him; only then will God be interested in your prayers, or else He will hide His face from you” (“Concerning the Practice of Prayer”).

 From these verses and passages, we can see that God loves honest people, and that God requires us to be honest people and to pray to God with an honest and pure heart.
 When we pray, therefore, we must speak to God sincerely and from our hearts and say whatever is on our minds.
 For example, when we encounter some practical difficulties while we are serving God or we encounter practical difficulties in life or in our jobs and we don’t know how to handle them or solve them, then we need to bring these practical difficulties into our prayers to God and seek His will.
 When we are unable to get along with our brothers and sisters or with unbelievers, we should still be totally honest in our prayers to God and seek God’s help.
 When we sin and we go against one of God’s teachings, or we do something which God hates, then we should be completely open with God, holding nothing back, and seek His will.
 When we pray to God with such an honest heart, God then sees our sincerity and will listen to our prayers, He will guide us to understand His will in the things we have asked of Him, or He will enlighten us and guide us so that we come to understand the problems that lie within ourselves and know what to do in accordance with God’s requirements.
 Therefore, only by coming before God and being totally open with Him will He listen to our prayers.
 Conversely, if we don’t speak sincerely from the heart, and instead always say nice-sounding words in an attempt to flatter and cheat God, then God will only hate that kind of prayer.